Save up to 25%… Shop Our Birthday Sale Now!

 What is Ergothioneine?

-Ergothioneine is a sulfur-based amino acid.
-Amino acids are important compounds that help the body build proteins (3).
-Ergothioneine was discovered in 1909 by Charles Tanret, a French pharmacist and chemist.
+Ergothioneine is a sulfur-based amino acid, a compound that helps the body build proteins [3].
+It was discovered in 1909 by Charles Tanret, a French pharmacist and chemist.

 Tanret was examining the ergot fungus, which had recently been responsible for destroying crops, and he discovered the compound by using a purification process.
-The amino acid name ergothioneine originates from this fungus (13).
-While the ergot fungus may damage crops, the amino acid it contains helps essential functions in the human body.
+The amino acid name ergothioneine originates from this fungus [13].

-Though this discovery is relatively recent, scientists speculate that ergothioneine may have originated from ancient earth.
-Due to its anaerobic nature (it does not require oxygen to function), it may have manifested in the earth’s oxygen-free atmosphere more than three billion years ago (2) While ergothioneine is not classified as one of the nine essential amino acids (3), current research is showing it to have significant potential health benefits.
+Though this discovery is relatively recent, scientists speculate that ergothioneine may have originated from ancient Earth.
+Due to its anaerobic nature (it does not require oxygen to function), it may have manifested in the earth’s oxygen-free atmosphere more than three billion years ago [2].

 Ergot fungus